LeetLLM

 The ReAct pattern

-What we've built so far is actually an implementation of the ReAct (Reasoning + Acting) pattern[2].
-It's worth naming because it's the most widely used agent architecture:
+What we've built so far is an implementation of the ReAct (Reasoning + Acting) pattern[1].
+It's a foundational agent framework that interleaves reasoning traces with external tool actions:

 Diagram Diagram